csarnataro/nerves_talk/pomodoro_timer/README.md

 A digital Pomodoro Timer deployed on a Raspberry Pi 2.

-**Warning**: the documentation for this demos is a work-in-progress and, as such, rather incomplete.
+**Warning**: the documentation for this demo is a work-in-progress and, as such, rather incomplete.
-    If you need clarifications with any of the steps to build or run the demos, please [create an issue on GitHub](https://github.com/csarnataro/nerves_talk/issues).
+If you need clarifications with any of the steps to build or run the demo, please [create an issue on GitHub](https://github.com/csarnataro/nerves_talk/issues).

 The logic is implemented using the `:gen_statem` behaviour, where each state of the timer